jsdelivrbot/react-32/simple basics/README.md

-# Simple example that shows the basics of React
+Example that shows the basics of React